redpelicans/evtx/README.md

 Responses will be emitted with a type set to replyTo value.

 `formatServiceMethod` before hook is used to structure a right `ctx` object.
-`formatResponse` after hook structure the answer sent after wia socketIO.
+`formatResponse` after hook structure the answer sent after via socketIO.

 The glue between EvtX en socketIO is made like this: